violenttestpen/aws_cpt/README.md

   --reverse, -r         Show actions grouped by resources instead
 ```

-### privesc
+## privesc

-Displays known privilege escalation patterns on IAM roles.
-If the target resource has a wildcard, it attempts to match existing roles with the target role and displays it if the role is privileged (default) or otherwise (verbose mode).
+Displays known privilege escalation patterns in IAM roles.
+If the target resource contains wildcards, it attempts to match existing roles with the target role and displays it if the role is privileged (default) or otherwise (verbose mode).

 ```
 usage: awscpt privesc [-h] [--input INPUT] [--output OUTPUT] [--verbose]